filetrust/Squads-And-Maps/Blogs/Issue3.md

 ## Capacity Management

-Where previously an individual was a member of one team and teams were assigned work, at a high level it is clear what work someone should be focusing their time one.
+Where previously an individual was a member of one team and teams were assigned work, at a high level it is clear what scope of work someone should be focusing their time on.
 We all know this is not reality but at face value it's simple enough.
 Now individuals can be a part of multiple squads, each squad working on a different outcome.
 We still have our team structure which aligns with our organisational chart and defines line management structure, very important.
 But work that is done is in the form of a cross functional squad and we encourage staff to be involved as many squads as is suitable for them.
 Everyone is different,